mustafacev/mustafacev/README.md

 # Hello There, I'm Mustafa 👋

-I’m a software engineer with a background data analysis.
-My expertise in software development methodologies, such as  Javascript, React, Mangodb, CSS, HTML allows me to work collaboratively with cross-functional teams to deliver high-quality software products that meet user needs.I am passionate about seeking out chances to create digital tools that improve people's lives.
+I’m a software engineer with a background in data analysis.
+My expertise in software development methodologies, such as  Javascript, React, MongoDB, CSS, and HTML allows me to work collaboratively with cross-functional teams to deliver high-quality software products that meet user needs.
+I am passionate about seeking out chances to create digital tools that improve people's lives.

 # 📊 GitHub Stats:
 <div align = "center" style = "width: 100%; display: flex; justify-content: center; align-items: center; flex-direction: column">